SpLD Assessment Standards Committee [SASC] Authorised CPD Provider

 - Reflect your commitment to the professional standards required by practitioners who are wishing to renew their APC.

-- Three hour package for those who just want a review of a report marked against the APC criteria, including 1:1 feedback via TEAMS, charged at £200.00
+- Three hour package for those who just want a review of a report marked against the APC criteria, including 1:1 feedback via TEAMS/ ZOOM, charged at £220.00

 - Education Access also offer individual one hour sessions, charged at £68.00 per hour.
 (Please note these options will be classed as supplementary CPD.)